mvisonneau/tfcw/README.md

 ## Why should I use TFCW

-It is particularily useful when you work with ephemeral secrets which need to be renewed with very short timelines.
-However, you can also get strong benefit from it if you want to have a declarative way to manage your sensitive data.
+It is particularily useful when you work with ephemeral secrets which need to be renewed fairly often.
+However, you can also get massive benefit from it if you want to have a declarative way to manage your workspaces definitions as code.

+You will most likely do not need to learn a new configuration syntax as TFCW is configured using HCL files.
 TFCW allows you to do all that whilst continuing to **only write HCL files**.

 ### Without TFCW